-You must compress the backup file prior to restoration.
+You need to compress the backup file prior to restoration.

-After you decompress the backup file, you can upload and restore individual portions of your website that the full backup file contains.
+After decompressing the backup file, you can upload and restore individual sections of your site that the full backup file contains.

 The backup process for an account near or over its quota may fail because the system cannot write necessary files, such as a database lock file.